cedar-policy/rfcs/text/0009-disallow-whitespace-in-entityuid.md

-# RFC Template Disallow embedded whitespace in string representations of the EntityUID
+# Disallow embedded whitespace in string representations of the EntityUID

 ## Related issues and PRs